ahmadimran8177/quadruped_robot/README.md

 ## Acknowledgments

-- Inspired by various open-source robotics projects
+- Inspired by various open-source robotics projects and research papers
 - Thanks to the Arduino and ESP32 communities

 ## Project Status